paularah/waggle-AST/README.md

 # **DSA Final Project:**

 ##                                               Abstract
 As primarily a JavaScript and Python developer, I want to be able to easily convert snippets of code written in Python to JavaScript and vice versa.
-This wil enables programmers to avoid rewriting boilerplate logic that has been implemented in Python or JavaScript when they are switching languages and also to make it easy to migrate codebases from Python to JavaScript and vice versa almost enirely automating the process.
+This will enable programmers to avoid rewriting boilerplate logic that has been implemented in Python or JavaScript when they are switching languages and also to make it easy to migrate codebases from Python to JavaScript and vice versa almost enirely automating the process.

 ##                                       Problem Importance
   Particularly in the context of web development, it is common to see both languages used together either entirely on the server-side(e.g multiple containers running with instances of node.js and Django/flask ) or the client-side typically written in Javascript and the server side in Python or any of its derivative web frameworks.
 Being able to convert between the two languages could potentially save programmers time spent on rewriting same program across the two languages.
-With the continuous evolution of new programming languages and sometimes cessation of support for older ones, programmers have to learn new languages, rewrite codebases in a newer language, and handle many other quirks that emanate from changing the language a program is written in.
+With the continuous evolution of new programming languages and sometimes cessation of support for older ones, programmers have to learn new languages, rewrite codebases in a newer language, and handle many other quirks that emanate from changing the language a program is originally written in.
 Solving this problem would promote convergence around how programming languages are used.

 ##                                           Problem Background

 According to Wikipedia, there are over 700 programming languages with Javascript and Python being the two most popular.
 Javascript versatility in the web and python's versatility across multiple domains have made them a popular choice of language for programmers.
 There exists some similarities between both languages.
 Both JavaScript and Python are interpreted, high-level languages, and support multiple modern paradigms of programming like object-oriented and functional programming.
 Since 1995 when Sun Microsystems first championed the "Write once, run anywhere" philosophy, many other programming languages have evolved to allow the same source code to be compiled different target machines. software kits like google's flutter allow the same source to be used for android, iOS, Windows, Mac, Linux, Google Fuchsia, and the web.
-This philosophy is the main driver behind the quest to solve this problem, a sort of "Write once, translate, and use anywhere".
+This philosophy is the main driver behind the quest to solve this problem, a sort of "Write Once, Translate, and Use Anywhere".

 ##                                   Solution Requirement
 At the barest minimum, the solution to this problem should satisfy the following constraints:
 * Near accurate conversion from Python to JavaScript.
 * Handle syntactic edge cases like regular function declaration and arrow functions in JavaScript, regular functions and function expressions(lambda functions) in Python, etc
 * Parsing should be achieved in the worst-case scenario of *O(nlogn)* time.
-This is particularly important because we are dealing with an input(sourcecode string) of arbitrary size which might vary depending on the amount of source code we are parsing.
+This is particularly important because we expect to be dealing with an input(sourcecode string) of arbitrary size.
+The size might vary depending on the amount of source code the user is parsing.
 * Parsing should be done in *O(n2)* space complexity.
 The rationale behind this is that since source code is fundamentally a text file, the input size is expected to be small, and in the case of large input size, space can be easily compensated for in comparison to time.